 - Ask questions and compare rates and terms offered by different lenders.

 If you pursue a private loan, apply directly through the selected lender.
-You are free to choose any lender you wish and the university will certify any application.
-The following list represents lenders who provided 10 or more loans to University of Michigan students according to a recent analysis of loans for the 2013-2014 year.
-This list is reviewed periodically and can be changed at any time.
-The University does not have relationships or agreements with any of the lenders listed here.
+Choose any lender and the University will certify your application.
+The following list represents lenders who provided 10 or more loans to U-M students according to a recent analysis of loans for the 2013-2014 year.
+This list is reviewed periodically and is subject to change.
+The University does not have relationships or agreements with any of the lenders listed here:

 *Citizens Bank, Discover Student Loans and Wells Fargo do not require international students to have a Social Security number prior to applying for a private education loan